 Viktor Bunyakovsky was a famous Russian mathematician.
-He was also known as a member and vice president of the Petersburg academy of sciences.
+He was also known as a member and vice president of the Petersburg Academy of Sciences.

 The mathematician is acknowledged for his significant contributions to probability and number theories.
-And in 1859, He was credited for his early discovery of the Cauchy-Schwarz inequality.
+And in 1859, he was credited for his early discovery of the Cauchy-Schwarz Inequality.

 Bunyakovsky also stood out as one of the best mechanics of the time.
-Through his mechanic job, he invented numerous devices, such as pantograph, planimeter, etc.
+Through his mechanic job, he invented numerous devices, such as the pantograph, planimeter, etc.

 In 1828, Bunyakovsky came up with a review for the types of the abacus, developed by the mathematician general Svobodsky.
 Through that, Bunyakovsky developed an interest in calculating devices.